Understanding the Varieties of the Black Gum Tree

 Benefits

 Though these trees can sometimes be found in gardens and yards, they are often found in swamps and Wetland Plants.
 Generally, not many black gum trees are found in residential areas, except for floodplain forests or prairie plantings.
+The tree's spring flowers attract bees, leading to the production of tupelo honey.

 The tree is also a significant part of an ecological community.
 Its spreading root system helps prevent soil erosion, while its thick shade keeps the ground cool and moist.